HM-LDM: A Hybrid-Membership Latent Distance Model: Experimental evaluation

-\textbf{Link prediction:} For the link prediction experiments, we follow the well-established strategy \cite{deepwalk-perozzi14, node2vec-kdd16} and remove $50\%$ of the network edges while keeping the residual network connected.
-We consider four networks with unknown community structures and asses performance across different dimensions.
-In Table \ref{tab:auc_roc}, we compare the results of our method with other prominent GRL and NMF approaches.
-All the baselines have been tuned and feature vectors for dyads are constructed based on binary operators as in \cite{node2vec-kdd16}.
-In particular, for the baselines we choose the hyperparameter settings, as well as, the binary operator that returns the maximum AUC-ROC.
-In contrast, for our methods we adopt an unbiased evaluation, and we choose the first of the considered $\delta$ values which keeps the solution identifiable (at least one champion per community), as $\delta$ decreases.
+In contrast, for our models we adopt an unbiased evaluation, and we choose the first of the considered $\delta$ values which keeps the solution identifiable (at least one champion per community), as $\delta$ decreases.
 We note though, the existence of identifiable regimes with higher predictive power.
+Furthermore, predictions and AUC-ROC scores for \textsc{HM-LDM}, can be obtained directly (without the use of a logistic regression model) and are based on the learned Poisson rates $\lambda_{ij}$ of the test set pairs $\{i,j\}$.
 The true dimensions for \textsc{\modelabbrv} are $D+1$ but reported as $D$ since they express the true number of model parameters, for a fair comparison with the baselines.
 For our method, we show the mean performance over five independent runs (error bars were found to be in the scale of $10^{-3}$ and thus not presented).

-When comparing with the non-NMF models, we observe that our \textsc{\modelabbrv} (either $p=1$ or $p=2$) outperforms the baselines and in most cases significantly, returning favorable results.
+Comparing now the results with the non-NMF models, we observe that our \textsc{\modelabbrv} (either $p=1$ or $p=2$) outperforms the baselines and in most cases significantly, returning favorable results.
 For the NMF models, we see mostly a big performance gap with the \textsc{\modelabbrv}, showcasing the existence of regimes for $\delta$ where we can successfully achieve identifiable community memberships while also exhibiting the link prediction power of the \textsc{LDM}.
 (AUC Precision-Recall scores are similar to the AUC-ROC scores and thus not presented)